varnio/fedsim/README.rst

 Integration with fedsim-cli (DataManager)
 -----------------------------------------

-To automatically include your custom data-manager by the provided cli tool, you can place your class in a python file and pass its path to `-a` or `--data-manager` option (without .py) followed by column and name of the data-manager.
+To automatically include your custom data-manager by the provided cli tool, you can place your class in a python file and pass its path to `-d` or `--data-manager` option (without .py) followed by colon and name of the data-manager.
 For example, if you have data-manager `DataManager` stored in `foo/bar/my_custom_dm.py`, you can pass `--data-manager foo/bar/my_custom_dm:DataManager`.

 .. note::